History at Parkhill Infants' School

 We want our children to question the world and consider how, why and when events happened.
 We want our children to learn about the past in order to shape the future.

 We study significant historical figures, ensuring that these are diverse and interesting individuals who amaze and sometimes shock our pupils, such as Guy Fawkes and Mary Seacole.
 We consider chronology and try to give the children an understanding of when they are living compared to the past as well as observing changes that have occurred in living memory.

 In Early Years, we follow the Development Matters framework and teach history through “Understanding the World.”
-We get the children to think about how they have grown as well as investigating dinosaurs and finding out about life in prehistoric times.
+We get the children to think about how they have grown as well as exploring timelines of famous people.
 This allows children to begin to develop their chronological understanding.